mschneider247/CodeChallenge/README.md

 * [Polling Application](https://github.com/BroadnetEngineering/PollingApp "Polling App")
 * [Text File Manipulation](https://github.com/BroadnetEngineering/TextFiles "Text File Manipulation")
 * [Event Application](https://github.com/BroadnetEngineering/EventApp "Event App")
+* Or, do something else of your choosing.
+Just follow the rules below and submit your PR to this repo!

 ### Rules
 * Anything on the server side or command line MUST use PHP